miladyboy/wingman/tasks/Tasks.md

 [ ] Test the entire backend
 [ ] Setup E2E testing
 [ ] Fix frontend tests
-[ ] Tell it to use Tailwind for styling.
-[ ] Generate a style guide or template.
 [ ] Improve prompt engineering: better responses, shorter texts, and suggest how to naturally split longer messages into 2–3 parts.
 (Mid)(Important)
 [ ] It shouldn't always give me 2–3 suggestions.
 Sometimes one is fine, or just a regular reply.
 [ ] Add a custom nickname to the thread based on the initial message and image.
 (Small)(Fix) [ ] Registering should give some feedback and a notice to verify email.
 (Small) [ ] Need to handle large images because it times out with 400 error.
 Make images smaller maybe.
-[ ] Mejorar el "procesing" ese que aparece mientras el bot piensa.
-Es demasiado robotico.
 [ ] Add "global data" preferences for the guy, what they're looking for, ways to connect to the girls with commonalities.
 [ ] The last chat you interacted with should move to the top on the left.
+[ ] Hacer que el bot responda en Markdown.
+[ ] Refreshing when in the app should open either the last conversation you had open, or at least the first chat.

 Doing
+[ ] Improve all the styling of the site.
+[ ] Perfect the landing content.

 Done
 [x] Implementar API de streaming